andresmonc/card-imaging-script/README.md

 # card-imaging-script

-This script detects playing cards against a white background and splits them out into multiple organized front/back(A/B) image files.
+This script detects playing cards against a black background and splits them out into multiple organized front/back(A/B) image files.

 # How to Use